 Individual teacher assessment sheets for each child are located in the class teacher's reading folder.
-Books are then assigned from Collins BIG CAT, according to the teacher assessment sheet.
-Sounds to be taught next are taken from the Collins BIG CAT grouping grid.
-Homework is generated by Phonics Tracker for phonemes and screening checks.
-Half-termly, the overall percentage of 'not yet achieved' graphs are generated by Phonics Tracker for use in SLT reporting, evaluation and action planning.
+Books are then assigned from Little Wandle, according to the phase children are being taught.
+Sounds to be taught next are taken from the Little Wandle assessment outcomes and progression document.
+Homework is implemented by the class teacher in-line with the assessment outcomes.
+Half-termly, the overall percentage of 'not yet achieved' is generated by Little Wandle Online Phonics Tracker for use in SLT reporting, evaluation and action planning.